 Among all the places to see in Tenerife, you can’t miss San Cristóbal de La Laguna, the only World Heritage city in the Canary Islands.
 Also, it is a perfect city to go shopping and try the best typical dishes of the islands.

 Its colonial appearance and history will give you another perspective of the island.
 It is the first city without walls whose original 15th-century layout has been preserved.

 Its palaces with wooden balconies and churches built in volcanic stone, together with the almost constant fog in the city because of the humidity, give it a special and mysterious air that you will love.

 18. The Pyramids of Güimar, the mystery of Tenerife

 There are six stepped pyramids in Tenerife whose origin is a great mystery.
 Whether it is a group of nineteenth-century remains or ancient temples, the truth is that the archaeological site of Güimar is spectacular and an incredible site that should be visited in Tenerife.

 Around the pyramids, there are several gardens, such as the Poisonous Garden, which includes more than 70 poisonous plant species, and the Sustainable Garden, which has native flora.

 19. Siam Park, a water park to go in Tenerife with Kids

 Siam Park is a Thai-themed water park, so its appearance is colorful and exotic.
 Its swimming pools and slides are the ideal places for you to have fun and refresh yourself if you are looking for what to do in Tenerife on a family vacation.

 The largest wave pool in the world is also in Siam Park.
 The park is intended for children and adults to have a great time jumping waves in a secure, closed environment that is safe for kids and provides many attractions.

-20. La Orotava, a city you must visit in Tenerife
+20. La Orotava, a town you must visit in Tenerife